Surgical experts and advanced technology to help you recover faster

 Since 1974, nearly all burn patients in Washington—along with many from Alaska, Oregon, Idaho and Montana—have been treated at UW Medicine’s world-class Burn Center at our Harborview Medical Center location.
 Harborview continues to pioneer lifesaving and quality-of-life treatments that have informed the standard of care worldwide.

 Hearing loss, balance problems, dizziness and problems swallowing or speaking are some of the conditions our team of ear, nose and throat surgeons work to improve.
 Since many of our surgeons are actively working on new interventions and treatments, you may be offered the opportunity to participate in a clinical trial.

 Accidents or illnesses that require emergency surgery can be scary and traumatic for patients and their families.
 Fortunately, Harborview Hospital is nearby—the only Level 1 Adult and Pediatric Trauma Center serving Washington, Alaska, Montana and Idaho.

 Many pituitary and thyroid problems can be addressed without surgery.
 However, if these treatments aren’t effective, you and your doctor may decide that surgery is your best option to restore your health.
 You can rest assured you’ll be treated by the most experienced endocrine surgeons in the region.

-U.S. News & World Report ranks UW Medical Center’s endocrinology care among the top 10 nationally for our patient care and outcomes.
+U.S. News & World Report ranks UW Medical Center’s endocrinology care among the nation's best for our patient care and outcomes.

 Your sight is a vital part of how you interact with the world.
 If you need eye surgery, you can feel confident knowing your care is backed by the front-line research and practice of the UW Medicine Eye Institute at Harborview, the premier facility for eye surgery in the five-state region.
 The Eye Institute is transforming eye care locally and globally, by exploring bold new possibilities like using stem cells to restore sight.